ssec/polar2grid/doc/source/readers/crefl.rst

     $POLAR2GRID_HOME/bin/polar2grid.sh crefl gtiff -f /path/to/my_sdrs/

-This will create a series of corrected reflectance GeoTIFF files that are used to the produce the final 24 bit true color GeoTIFF with the ``.tif`` file extension.
+This will create a series of corrected reflectance GeoTIFF files that are used to produce the final 24 bit true color GeoTIFF with the ``.tif`` file extension.
 To create a KMZ file (a compressed KML) to show in Google Earth or other program use the ``gtiff2kmz.sh`` script provided in the software bundle: